How to Use Relay Conference Captioning Step-by-Step

 Details of RCC

 Beyond the basics, users have a multitude of options available to them when it comes to making use of RCC.
-Its features are highly customizable, including text size, background color selections and accessibility via several types of devices, from phones to tablets to computers.
-You can even set your own pace for how quickly you’d like text to appear on screen depending on your reading speed.
+Its features are highly customizable, including text size, background color selections, and accessibility via several types of devices, from phones to tablets to computers.
+You can even set your own pace for how quickly you’d like the text to appear on screen depending on your reading speed.
 Not to mention, for meetings in which documented minutes are useful, you can even save transcripts for future reference to share with coworkers.

 So what are the core benefits of a service like RCC?
 There are plenty, but some of the key highlights we’d shine a light on include the value of creating an inclusive, accessible workspace for team members and putting an emphasis on the power of participation!
 Every voice should be heard in a conference setting, and any effort to encourage that is well worth your business’s while.
 Relay South Dakota’s services are focused on bridging gaps—and RCC offers a communication method by which those with a hearing or speech disability can stay in the conversation.